kp23673/Hastings_Insurance_PowerBI_Project/README.md

+# Hastings_Insurance_PowerBI_Project

+## About the Company
+Hastings is a leading provider in the insurance industry, specializing in delivering effective pricing strategies to improve commercial performance.
+The company strives to ensure fair customer outcomes while optimizing pricing approaches through data-driven insights.
+By continuously refining its pricing strategies, Hastings aims to drive better conversion rates, enhance profitability, and maintain a competitive edge in the market.

 ## Background

 The Commercial team are responsible for developing and delivering Hastings’ Street pricing strategy and driving commercial performance whilst ensuring fair customer outcomes.